hanabi/hanabi.github.io/README.md

 ### Black 2 & Black 5 Saves

-* In the *Black One-of-Each* and *Wild & Crazy* variant, it is expected that you should save black 2s and black 5s with a number clue instead of a black color clue.
+* This convention applies to the *Black Suit (One-of-Each)* and *Wild & Crazy* variants.
+* Players should save black 2s and black 5s with a number clue instead of a color clue.
 (This helps narrow down what card is being clued.)
 * There are four exceptions to this:
   * if the black clue touched two or more brand new black cards (not Rainbow)
   * if the black clue was required to avoid violating *Good Touch Principle*